 Any reference on this website to the term "Partner" is a reference to a member of Geldards LLP or an employee of an equivalent standing and qualification.

-Geldards LLP is authorised and regulated by the Solicitors Regulation Authority (“SRA”) (SRA number 425641). and we are subject to the rules of professional conduct set out in the SRA Handbook 2011.
-A copy of those rules is available at www.sra.org.uk.
+Geldards LLP is authorised and regulated by the Solicitors Regulation Authority (“SRA”) (SRA number 425641). and we are subject to the rules of professional conduct set out in the SRA Standards & Regulations, a copy of which are available at www.sra.org.uk/solicitors/standards-regulations.

 Our Professional Indemnity Insurance